 MEDICAL VACUUM PUMPS FOR HEALTHCARE USE

-Medical vacuum pumps are in healthcare to provide suction used in the operating rooms, intensive care units and various other clinical uses throughout a facility.
+Medical vacuum pumps in healthcare to provide suction used in the operating rooms, intensive care units and various other clinical uses throughout a facility.
 There are multiple technologies that can provide the level of suction required for these applications, NFPA 99 requires 16”Hg at the furthest outlet.
 Facilities should review different factors when selecting a technology for their facility, taking into account, capital costs, maintenance requirements, elevation, and if it will be used for waste anesthetic gas disposal.

 TYPES OF VACUUM PUMPS FOR MEDICAL USE